finos/legend/README.md

 Note that the features available in the shared instance within FINOS infrastructure largely map to the five modules open sourced to date.
 Features that are not yet available include model-to-database mappings and the execution of queries as services.
 As more modules are open sourced, more features will be activated in the shared instance.

 # Code (and Model) Repositories
 [This repository (finos/legend)](www.github.com/finos/legend) is the parent repository for the project.
-It is used principly for documentation and issue tracking.
+It is used principally for documentation and issue tracking.
 The code itself for the 5 modules open sourced thusfar can be found in the following 5 child repositories:
 * [Shared Module](https://github.com/finos/legend-shared): https://github.com/finos/legend-shared
 * [SDLC Module](https://github.com/finos/legend-sdlc): https://github.com/finos/legend-sdlc
 * [Studio Module](https://github.com/finos/legend-studio): https://github.com/finos/legend-studio